Aman9das/zaneyos/README.md

 <div align="center">

+# MAINTENANCE MODE!
+### ZaneyOS is currently being updated and fixed.
+This is a volatile time to install or update.
+If you have problems reach out on Discord.

 ## ZaneyOS 🟰 Best ❄️ NixOS Configs

 ZaneyOS is a simple way of reproducing my configuration on any NixOS system.
 This includes the wallpaper, scripts, applications, config files, and more.